Where in the World is EPS?

 This was my seventh trip to Beaumont.
 Work is still ongoing with limited volunteers.
 We are still working in Port Arthur, 25 miles south of Beaumont.

-mes in an area that is not the best part of town.
+On 40th Street we are building three homes in an area that is not the best part of town.

 The video below is from Channel 6, a local news station.
 Habitat is trying to get more local volunteers.
 Since I was there this week, they asked me to be interviewed as part of the story and encourage local recruits.